basith-ahmed/langchain-cli-v2/README.md

 # OpenWiz CLI - PyPI

-## Introduction
+## Overview

-The **OpenWiz CLI** stands as a robust command-line utility engineered to leverage the OpenAI API's capabilities in generating code snippets based on user inputs.
-Its primary objective is to empower developers by furnishing code suggestions and templates directly within their development environment, thereby amplifying coding productivity.
-This CLI additionally encompasses features for managing configurations, saving and loading sessions, and efficiently handling the generated code.
+The **OpenWiz CLI** is a powerful command-line tool that utilizes the OpenAI API to generate code snippets based on user prompts.
+It is designed to assist developers by providing code suggestions and templates directly into their development environment, thereby enhancing coding efficiency.
+The CLI also offers functionalities to save and load sessions, manage configurations, and handle generated code effectively.

-## Key Features
+## Features

-### 1. Code Generation
-The CLI facilitates the creation of code snippets tailored to specific requirements through interactions with the OpenAI API.
+- **Generate Code**: Create code snippets based on textual prompts using the OpenAI API.

-### 2. Code Persistence
-Developers can seamlessly save the generated code directly to specified files, streamlining the workflow and enabling easy access to previously generated code.
+- **Save Generated Code**: Directly save generated code to specified files.

-### 3. Session Management
-The tool allows for saving and loading sessions, enabling developers to preserve the current state of prompts and generated code for future reference and continuation.
+- **Save and Load Sessions**: Save the current state of your prompts and generated code for later use and seamlessly continue working with previously saved sessions.

-### 4. Configuration Handling
-Effortlessly configure the OpenAI API key and other settings to ensure smooth integration and operation of the CLI.
+- **Configuration Management**: Easily configure your OpenAI API key and other settings.

 ## Installation Guide